ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     - [x] enumerate(list) to provide [{item=n, item=item}]  -- we can't produce
 	  pairs, so we'll produce a list of dictionaries that have the index and them item in them.
-    - [ ] markdownify -- convert a Markdown string into html for inclusion
+    - [x] markdownify -- convert a Markdown string into html for inclusion [ ] - make the content, summary and toc functions return `unsafeRawHtml` so they don't have to be pushed through `raw` to extract the text as raw which is what is ALWAYS wanted.
 [ ] Top level keys
     - [ ] Title
     - [ ] Site